Erwin van de Looi

-Erwin van de Looi (born 25 February 1972) is a Dutch professional football manager and former player, whose last job was being Head Coach of Slovenian PrvaLiga club NK Olimpija Ljubljana.
+Erwin van de Looi (born 25 February 1972) is a Dutch professional football manager and former player who is the head coach of club Volendam.

 Playing career

 Van de Looi played in the youth academies of RKHVV and Vitesse 1892 and made his professional debut for second-tier Eerste Divisie club BVV Den Bosch in 1992 as a loanee.
 After a season, in which he made few appearances, van de Looi was given an opportunity to play by Vitesse head coach Herbert Neumann.
 Van de Looi impressed and made 30 appearances in his first full season at the club.
 He would eventually make 133 appearances for Vitesse, whom he also represented in 10 UEFA Cup matches.
 Van de Looi was also selected once for the Netherlands national team during his time at the club, in a practice match against Portugal.
 However, he did not make an appearance during the match.

 After five seasons, Van de Looi left for NAC before the start of the 1997–98 season.
 Partly due to injuries, van de Looi played relatively few games in his three seasons at NAC, with whom he also suffered relegation from the Eredivisie in 1999.
 In the winter break of the 1999–2000 season, van de Looi moved to German 2.
 Bundesliga club Stuttgarter Kickers.
 There, too, he could not regain his earlier form, and after another relegation he returned to the Netherlands after only six months in Germany - this time to newly promoted FC Groningen.
 In 2002, Van de Looi decided retire from football at the age of thirty due to injuries.